belton-cyberpirates/Autonomous-Base/README.md

 # Autonomous-Base
-A customisable autonomous system using the Pinpoint
+A customisable autonomous system using either the Pinpoint or the drive motor encoders